 I have been teaching medical students since 2000 and from 2009 I have been Director of the Rural Medical Immersion Programme of the University of Otago Medical School, where 20 students spend the whole of the fifth year of their MBChB course immersed in smaller communities.
 This is now my passion and I am convinced of the value of education in a generalist context as found in provincial and rural New Zealand.
 I am committed to the integration of primary and secondary health care in our rural and provincial communities.

 RMIP Administrator / Personal Assistant to the Director

 Tel 64 3 479 9252

-I am Dunedin born and bred and, after completing my high school at St Hilda’s, I attended the University of Otago and gained my Bachelor of Science majoring in Anatomy and Structural Biology and Zoology.
+I am Dunedin born and bred and, after completing my high school at St Hilda’s, I attended the University of Otago and gained my Bachelor of Science with a double major in Anatomy and Structural Biology and Zoology.